Gfuen/GMInterview/GMInterview.md

   - Containment, eradication, and recovery
   - Post event activity

+## Programming Terms

+- Polymorphism
+  - This concept allows us to create methods with the same name but different method signatures.
+- Data Abstraction
+  - This concept allows us to hide the implementation from the user but shows only essential information to the user.
+- Inheritance
+  - This concept allows us to inherit or acquire the properties of an existing class into a newly created class.
+Provides Code reusability
+- Encapsulation
+  - This concept allows us to bind data and functions of a class into an entity.
+Protects data and functions from outside interference and misuse.

 ## Questions to ask

 - What does success look like for this job?